It's a Domestic Doorway - not the Eye of a Needle by Bikka Ora

 When I make objects intended for people to get into I have discovered my default is to unconsciously make them to my scale.
 For example the opening to the Dome was unintentionally good for my size.
 In a way it’s like a physical imprint, a type of self-portrait.

-Nano by Rebecca Ora
+Nano by Bikka Ora

 Writings from a year ago... still relevant now.